nkkodkani/OwnOperatingSystem/README.md

  - It is possible to create our own Assembly language syntax, but popular - Intel and AT&T syntax
  - AT&T syntax prefixes the $ and % symbol to almost everything but intel ones are cleaner
  - Most of the program disassemblers in linux like to use AT&T syntax
+ - x86 architecture consists of four general purpose registers (EAX, EBX, ECX and EDX) which are 32 bit
  -